amirkibbar/plum/README.md

 - Use the Consul distributed lock
 - Easily store values in the Consul key value store
 - Resolve a DNS SRV record

+# Acknowledgement

+This library uses [Orbitz Consul Client](https://github.com/OrbitzWorldwide/consul-client) to communicate with Consul and [dnsjava](http://www.dnsjava.org/) for DNS resolution.

 # Using the library features